Muay Thai Kickboxing for Moms

 And, I can talk while I box — all moms can multi-task — so 1) new name needs to have a word for 20 (Veint?), durability, shield, permanent in it since this paint is some new ceramic technology that has 2o year warranty.
 2) you need a blog to sell 24/7.
-3) You need to build a local market and build out.
+3) You need to build a local market and build-out.
 4) Customer service is the key differentiator.
-ALWAYS return calls within 2 hours, 7 days a week including Christmas/New Years/4th of July 5) retail ain’t gonna happen.
+ALWAYS return calls within 2 hours, 7 days a week including Christmas/New Year/4th of July 5) retail ain’t gonna happen.
 Your product needs a sales force to sell.
 It won’t sell off the shelf or display.

 The next step is the assessment.
 Show me what you got.

 Because I have a gentleman fighter as opposed to “The Situation” Fighter, it’s very different.
 Gentleman fighters have nothing to prove.
 They are not trying to impress; in fact, they avoid street fights at all costs.
 But you would never be able to land a kick to their groin.

 I heard that he has to have quick hands.
 I need that.
 When you are small like me, you only have a few tools at your disposal: speed, surprise, and technique.
 I need perfect technique to squeeze every ounce of power out of my slight body.